 Using HTML5 for complex apps may be a bad idea.
 In the case of a complex hybrid application that covers a wide variety of purposes, you can face the reduction of performance.
 The clean and simple concept is what should be your aim.
 At least, if you’re not experienced enough to use all available advantages of HTML5 at full capacity.
 This warning is based on the fact that Facebook has faced some performance issues while trying to use HTML5 for building hybrid apps.
 Since then, “to use or not to use” is a moot point.
 But you can always try.

-Don’t forget about the performance testing.
-It’s unlikely that you’ll get a second chance if a user faces unexpected troubles when he decide to test your application.
+Don’t forget about performance testing.
+It’s unlikely that you’ll get a second chance if a user faces unexpected troubles when he decides to test your application.
 If you use PhoneGap or Cordova, you can try built-in testing tools like Browser-perf.
 In another case, there’s a lot of third-party solutions.